TypeStrong/typedoc/README.md

 typedoc src/index.ts
 ```

 If you have multiple entry points, specify each of them.
-If you specify a directory, TypeDoc
-will treat each file contained within it as an entry point.

 ```text
 typedoc package1/index.ts package2/index.ts
 ```

+If you specify a directory, TypeDoc will use the `entryPointStrategy` option to determine how to resolve it.
+By default, TypeDoc will search for a file called `index` under the directory.

 ### Monorepos / Workspaces